zimthug/tonho/README.md

 ### Zhou aka the Backend

 Zhou is an elephant in Shona.
-This is a Django Restframework app with Djoser.
+This is a Django Restframework app with Djoser for auth.
 Using Postgres RDBMS

 ### Shuro aka the Frontend

 Shuro is a rabbit in Shona.
 This is the frontend for our app.
-It uses Nextjs.
+It uses React.